Shmilowitz/PythonIMDbSolutions/README.md

 Getting Started
 -------
-1. Download Exercise.py and befkbh.csv files.
+1. Download runnable.py and movies.csv files.
 2. Run the Exercise.py file.
-All the charts will be generated as .png files named Q'X'.
+All the charts will be generated as .png files.
-3. Check the console prints for extras and answer to Question 3.
+3. Some results may be printed to the console.
+For testing purposes.
+EXTRA.
+At the bottom of the runnable.py file, every function is called.
+Feel free to outcomment if only specific functions are supposed to be called

 Prerequisites
 -------